Table of Contents

-For special rules about distributions that apply in figuring the estate's income distribution deduction, see Bequest under Distributions to Beneficiaries From an Estate, later.
+For special rules about distributions that apply in figuring the estate's income distribution deduction, see Bequest under Distributions to Beneficiaries, later.

 Expenses not allowed in computing the estate's taxable income because they were attributable to tax-exempt interest (see Expenses allocable to tax-exempt income under Administration Expenses, earlier).

 The portion of tax-exempt interest deemed to have been used to make a charitable contribution.
 See Charitable Contributions, earlier.